 The most important reason why bringing your testing process into Jira will make yours and your team members’ life easier is the possibility of tracking connections between testing objects and Jira issues.
-Our app, RTM also has a special feature, which allows to display relations in a transparent way, clear for each person participating in the process.
+RTM for Jira is a management app that organizes and tracks testing efforts within any Jira Cloud Project.
+This intuitive app helps you to systematize testing process and improve the quality of the final product.
+It also has a special feature, which allows to display relations in a transparent way, clear for each person participating in the process.

 The Traceability Matrix presents a relationship comparison between two baselined issue tapes of our choice on a dedicated view.
 We can see at a glance which Test Cases cover which Requirements, if Test Plans are complete and well executed, andfinally if there are any Defects – if then it will be simple to spot and fix them, knowing from which requirements or tests they come from.
 Those are only a few possibilities that Requirements and Tests Management for Jira gives you – we invite you to discover more by yourself.

 If you’d like to test Requirements and Test Management for Jira (RTM) yourself, take a free 30-day trial from the Atlassian Marketplace.
 You can also book a live demo via Calendly, if you’d like to see the app in action, or read more on bringing test management process inside Jira on our blog:

 - 4 test reports that managers and clients badly want to have